-12. Regulatory Capital Restrictions:
+11. Regulatory Capital Restrictions:

-Property/casualty insurance companies domiciled in the State of Texas are limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders surplus as of the prior year end.
+AHIC, as a property/casualty insurance company domiciled in the State of Texas, is limited in the payment of dividends in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders surplus as of the prior year end.
 Dividends may only be paid from unassigned surplus funds.
 PIIC, domiciled in Arizona, is limited in the payment of dividends to the lesser of 10% of prior year policyholders surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
-GSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders surplus or prior year's statutory net income, without prior written approval from the Oklahoma Insurance Department.
-During 2007, our insurance company subsidiaries' ordinary dividend capacity is \$12.4 million.
-None of our insurance company subsidiaries paid a dividend to Hallmark during the year ended December 31, 2006 or 2005.
+HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders surplus or prior year's statutory net income, without prior written approval from the Oklahoma Insurance Department.
+During 2008, our insurance company subsidiaries' ordinary dividend capacity is \$16.3 million.
+None of our insurance company subsidiaries paid a dividend to Hallmark during the year ended December 31, 2007 or 2006.

 The state insurance departments also regulate financial transactions between our insurance subsidiaries and their affiliated companies.
 Applicable regulations require approval of management fees, expense sharing contracts and similar transactions.
-Phoenix General Agency paid \$1.3 million, \$1.8 million and \$0.6 million in management fees to Hallmark during 2006, 2005 and 2004, respectively.
-PIIC paid \$1.2 million in management fees to Phoenix General Agency during each of 2006, 2005 and 2004.
-AHIC did not pay any management fees during 2006, 2005 or 2004.
-GSIC did not pay any management fees during 2006.
+Phoenix General Agency paid \$1.9 million, \$1.3 million and \$1.8 million in management fees to Hallmark during 2007, 2006 and 2005, respectively.
+PIIC paid \$1.2 million in management fees to Phoenix General Agency during each of 2007, 2006 and 2005.
+AHIC did not pay any management fees during 2007 or 2006.

 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2006, our insurance company subsidiaries reported statutory capital and surplus of \$133.9 million, substantially greater than the minimum requirements for each state.
-For the year ended December 31, 2006, our insurance company subsidiaries reported statutory net income of \$1.1 million.
+As of December 31, 2007, our insurance company subsidiaries reported statutory capital and surplus of \$132.0 million, substantially greater than the minimum requirements for each state.
+For the year ended December 31, 2007, our insurance company subsidiaries reported statutory net income of \$19.6 million.

 The National Association of Insurance Commissioners requires property/casualty insurers to file a risk-based capital calculation according to a specified formula.
 The purpose of the formula is twofold: (1) to assess the adequacy of an insurer's statutory capital and surplus based upon a variety of factors such as potential risks related to investment portfolio, ceded reinsurance and product mix; and (2) to assist state regulators under the RBC for Insurers Model Act by providing thresholds at which a state commissioner is authorized and expected to take regulatory action.
-As of December 31, 2006, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+As of December 31, 2007, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.

-13. Share-based Payment Arrangements:
+12. Share-based Payment Arrangements: